-A: See Appendix G for all real property acquired by the Corporation in 2013.
+A: See Appendix G for all real property acquired by the Corporation in 2014.

-B: The Corporation disposed of no real property in year 2013 with a market value in excess of \$15,000.00
+B: See Appendix G for all real property with a market value in excess of \$15,000.00 disposed of by the Corporation in 2014.

 Description of Pending Litigation